-This is a great time for the Division as our mission and work of the past decade becomes more relevant and valuable every day.
-Bioenergy and advanced bioproducts from forest resources and other renewable resources are becoming more important.
-Thanks to chemical engineers like those in our Division, bioenergy and other forest bioproducts will play an ever-increasing role in the future.
+Dr. Ramaswamy and the other leaders of the Division agree that this is a great time for the Division as our mission and work of the past decade becomes more relevant every day.
+Bioenergy and advanced bioproducts from forest resources and other renewable resources are more important than ever.
+Thanks to chemical engineers like those in our Division, bioenergy and other forest bioproducts will play an increasing role in the future.

-I encourage you to become a dues-paying member (just $9 a year) and get involved in our programming, our webinar series (contact me to volunteer as a speaker--it's almost painless), and our networking opportunities.
+We encourage you to become a dues-paying member (just $9 a year) and get involved in our programming and our networking opportunities.
 Be sure to attend the Annual Meeting and some of our events there.

 The Forest Bioproducts Division fosters sharing of technical knowledge about forest bioproducts, biorefineries, many technical aspects of the pulp and paper industries, and associated technologies involving cellulose and other forest products.
 We provide technical sessions, Webinars, and networking opportunities to promote these areas and help engineers and scientists advance their skills, knowledge, and capabilities.
 We also coordinate with other divisions dealing with related areas to strengthen AIChE’s role and to promote the exchange of ideas and knowledge.

-The Division has been evolving to be increasingly focused on renewable bioproducts, including biorefineries and other engineering issues involving bio-based materials that go beyond forests per se to also include biomass issues, etc. Take a look at our technical program (below) for 2007 or 2006 to get a feel for these directions.
+The Division has been evolving to be increasingly focused on renewable bioproducts, including biorefineries and other engineering issues involving bio-based materials that go beyond forests per se to also include biomass issues, etc. Take a look at our technical program to get a feel for these directions.